This post may contain affiliate links. Learn more.

 We’ve talked about razors in many other posts but primarily regarding shaving your face.
 While it’s certainly acceptable to use a regular razor on another part of your body, the results aren’t as long-lasting as cream, spray, or other hair removal product.

-Of course, using a razor increases your risk of nicks and cuts and may cause skin irritation.
-Luckily, there are shave creams and soaps for every skin type.
-Also, as mentioned, you’ll need to shave the area all over again in a few days, or more often depending on how hairy you are.
+Also, as mentioned, you’ll need to shave the area all over again in a few days – or more often, depending on how hairy you are.

 Back shavers are convenient in that you don’t have the awkwardness of applying cream or spray on your back – or asking someone to do it for you.
 They come with long handles that enable you to shave even the hardest-to-reach sections of your back.

-Epilator results are long-lasting but an epilator tends to work better on longer hair and may leave stray hairs behind if your technique isn’t precise.
+Epilator results are long-lasting, but an epilator tends to work better on longer hair and may leave stray hairs behind if your technique isn’t precise.
+Epilators often have a tough time removing fine or soft hairs.
+When hair is plucked from the follicle it grows back finer, softer, and lighter, which is a huge benefit for regions like the upper lip.

 Most of today’s waxes are made from soy and consist of a creamy lotion that’s applied to the skin.
 Strips of cloth are then layered over the mixture and pulled off once the solution is dry.
 And, just like that, your unwanted hair is gone for four to six weeks.